 How long can I expect work set by the school to take my child each day?

-- We expect that remote education (including remote teaching and independent work) will take pupils broadly the following number of hours each day: Key Stage 3 and 4 - 5 hours per day.
+- We expect that remote education (including remote teaching and independent work) will take students broadly the following number of hours each day: Key Stage 3 and 4 - 5 hours per day.

 How will my child access any online remote education you are providing?